-The book brings together scholars and perspectives from history, art history, material culture, book history, history of science, and literature to analyze the relationship between knowledge and markets.
+The book brings together scholars and perspectives from history, art history, material culture, book history, history of science and literature to analyse the relationship between knowledge and markets.
 How did knowledge grow into a marketable product?
 What knowledge about markets was available in this period, and how did it develop?
 By connecting these questions the authors show how knowledge markets operated, not only economically but also culturally, through communication and affect.
-Knowledge societies are analyzed as affective communities, spaces and practices.
-Compelling case studies describe the role of emotions such as hope, ambition, desire, love, fascination, adventure and disappointment – on driving merchants, contractors, and consumers to operate in the market of knowledge.
+Knowledge societies are analysed as affective communities, spaces and practices.
+Compelling case studies describe the role of emotions such as hope, ambition, desire, love, fascination, adventure and disappointment – on driving merchants, contractors and consumers to operate in the market of knowledge.
 In so doing, the book offers innovative perspectives on the development of knowledge markets and the valuation of knowledge.

 Inger Leemans and Anne Goldgar

-4. The Secret of Amsterdam: Politics, Alchemy and the Commodification of Knowledge in the Seventeenth Century
+4. The secret of Amsterdam: politics, alchemy and the commodification of knowledge in the 17th century

 Claartje Rasterhoff & Kaspar Beelen

 9. The spectacle of dissection: early modern theatricality and anatomical frenzy

 10. Rubbed, pricked, and boiled: coins as objects of inquiry in the Dutch Republic

 11. The Amsterdam stock exchange as affective economy